gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 T_loop ≈ 7.156 s
 ```

-Lookahead does not shorten this in Linear: every corner fails
+Lookahead does not shorten this in Linear: at each axis-aligned
-§8.5 (axis-aligned 90°), so `R` ends at the vertex and `P → 0`.
+corner the outgoing side moves a different axis while the
+incoming one goes idle, so the corner is a genuine stop (`P → 0`).
 It only ensures the triangle is planned *before* the side starts.
 Overshoot on the same square is numerically the same path (idle
 axis ⇒ everyone at rest at the corner).